Quantum Principal Bundles and Yang-Mills-Scalar-Matter Fields: Introduction

 \section{Introduction}

-The Standard Model is one of the most successful and important theoretical achievement in modern physics.
-From a philosophical/mathematical point of view, it is another example of the intrinsic relations and interplay between Physics and Differential Geometry, which in this case, is given by the geometrical framework of principal bundles, their connections and the associated structures.
+The Standard Model of Elementary Particles is one of the most successful and important theoretical achievements in modern physics.
+From a philosophical and mathematical point of view, it provides yet another example of the intrinsic relationship and deep interplay between physics and differential geometry, which in this case is realized through the geometrical framework of principal bundles, their connections, and the associated structures.

-Despite all of this, it presents some basic and fundamental problems that it cannot address.
-One prominent example is the lack of a consistent and coherent description of the space--time at the level of the Plank scale.
-The need to investigate further is evident.
-Non--Commutative Geometry, also known as {\it Quantum Geometry}, arises as a kind of {\it algebraic and physical} generalization of geometrical concepts \cite{con}, \cite{prug}, \cite{woro0}.
-There are a variety of reasons to believe that this branch of mathematics could solve some of the fundamental problems of the Standard Model.
+Despite these successes, the Standard Model presents some basic and fundamental problems that it cannot address.
+One prominent example is the lack of a consistent and coherent description of space--time at the Planck scale.
+The need for further investigation is therefore evident.

+Non--commutative geometry, also known as \emph{quantum geometry}, emerges as an algebraic and physical generalization of \emph{classical} geometrical concepts \cite{con,prug,woro0}.
+There are several reasons to believe that this branch of mathematics may contribute to resolving some of the fundamental problems of the Standard Model.
 The reader is encouraged to consult references \cite{con,wit,liz,dmin2} and subsequent works related to models of space--time at the Planck scale formulated in terms of non--commutative algebras.

-The purpose of this paper is to develop a {\it non--commutative geometrical version of the theory of Yang--Mills scalar matter fields} for Riemannian manifolds in the framework of M. Durdevich's formulation of quantum principal bundles and in agreement with \cite{qvbH}, \cite{lrz}, \cite{z}, \cite{l}.
-To accomplish this, we are going to {\it dualize} the geometrical formulation of the {\it classical} theory, in which principal $G$--bundles, principal connections, and linear representations play the most important role.
-In addition, we shall present a {\it non--commutative geometrical Lagrangian} for the system as well as the {\it non--commutative geometrical associated field equations}.
-At the end of this work, we are going to show a concrete example.
-This paper continues of the theory formulated in \cite{sald2} and in this way, we shall use its notation and all the concepts developed.
+The purpose of this paper is to develop a \emph{non--commutative geometrical version of the theory of Yang--Mills scalar matter fields} for Riemannian manifolds in the framework of M. Durdevich's formulation of quantum principal bundles and in agreement with references \cite{qvbH,lrz,z,l}.
+To this end, we \emph{dualize the geometrical formulation} of the \emph{classical} theory, in which principal $G$--bundles, principal connections, and linear representations play a central role.
+Concretely, we introduce a \emph{non--commutative geometrical action} for the system, together with the corresponding \emph{non--commutative geometrical field equations}.
+Two illustrative examples are presented at the end of the paper and it is worth mentioning that this work continues the development of the theory initiated in \cite{sald2}.